lucpierson/UpdateZoneDNS/README.md

      in my case (Europe) https://eu.api.ovh.com/createToken/.
     The successful creation will provide : application_key ,  application_secret  , consumer_key
-    depending OVH zone you are, you also need endpoint (in my case "ovh-eu")
+    depending OVH zone you are, you also need endpoint (in my case "ovh-eu") for the tocker creation, I  take
+            unlimited
+            get *
+            put *

 ### for WIX
      https://manage.wix.com/account/api-keys